Rigaud Benoit: Career

+He joined the Centre d'Art in 1944.
+He was inspired by the works of Dewitt Peters, Georges Remponeau, and Luckner Lazare.

+Reportedly, after seeing works displayed at the Centre d'Art, he decided he could do as well as any of the featured artists.
+Later in life, Benoit denied this, insisting that he had visited the Centre out of curiosity before submitting his first works to Peters.

 Benoit was an early member of the Haitian art movement known as Naive Art, so-called because of its members' limited formal training.
 The movement was first recognized and promoted by the Centre d'Art, founded in 1944 by the American Quaker and World War II conscientious objector Dewitt Peters.

-According to a widely repeated story, Benoit was working as Peters's chauffeur in 1944 when he saw some of the first works displayed at the Centre d'Art.
-He immediately decided he could do as well as any of the featured artists.
-Late in life Benoit denied that tale, insisting that he had merely visited the Centre out of curiosity before submitting his first works to Peters.
-He is featured, giving that account, in Krik?
-Krak!
-(Tales of a Nightmare), a VHS feature by Jac Avila and Vanyoska Gee (VHS, 78 minutes.
-Chicago: Facets Video, 1997).

-However he got his start, his paintings rapidly became among the most highly sought of any Haitian artist.
-Then, in the early 1950s Benoit was one of a handful of artists asked to decorate the interior of the Cathedral of Sainte Trinité; his great mural, Nativity, stood above the high altar.
-(The Catholic archbishop had — to his subsequent regret — denied permission for "mere Haitians" to decorate the Roman cathedral.
-The Episcopal bishop eagerly consented to the project.
-On seeing the result he exclaimed "Thank God!, they painted Haitians.")
-The cathedral and its many masterpieces was all but totally destroyed in the January 2010 earthquake.
+Benoit's paintings became highly sought after.
+By the early 1950s, Benoit was one of a handful of artists asked to decorate the interior of the Cathedral of Sainte Trinité.
+He was commissioned to paint the mural, Nativity above the high altar.
+The Catholic archbishop initially denied permission for "mere Haitians" to decorate the Roman cathedral.
+However, the Episcopal bishop eagerly consented to the project.
+On seeing the result he reportedly exclaimed "Thank God!
+They painted Haitians."
+The cathedral and most of its many masterpieces were destroyed in the January 2010 earthquake.

-Some of Benoit's later work was surrealistic, though he continued to produce scenes of Haitian life — narrative scenes — until his death.

-Benoit married the daughter of his friend, the legendary Hector Hyppolite, the first Haitian artist to win international recognition — and still the most acclaimed — in international art circles.
-They had four children.
-Three of them — Yves Lafontant and Jacques Dorce, both adopted, and Rigaud Benoit, fils — are also accomplished artists.
-(Benoit fils lives in New York, his sister in Montreal.)

-Benoit's work is characterized by precise draftsmanship, muted colors (compared with most Haitian artists outside the Northern or Cap-Haïtien school), and often — in his narrative paintings — a sense of humor.
-His surrealist paintings mostly depict voodoo scenes or deities lwas.
-(Haïti is, the saying goes, "80 percent Catholic and 100 percent Vodou."
-In the past century evangelical Protestantism has reduced both figures.)

-Benoit worked slowly — usually fewer than half-a-dozen pieces a year.
+Benoit worked slowly, usually completing fewer than half-a-dozen pieces a year.
 Following a near-fatal automobile accident early in 1980, his production declined further.
-He had, by that time, attained a measure of financial security: he owned a comfortable cottage on the outskirts of the Haitian capital.
+However, he continued to produce scenes of Haitian life and narrative scenes until his death.

+Style

+Benoit's work is characterized by precise draftsmanship.
+In comparison to most Haitian artists outside the Northern or Cap-Haïtien school, he used muted colors.
+His narrative paintings often have a sense of humor.
+Some of Benoit's later work was surrealistic.
+His surrealist paintings mostly depict voodoo scenes or deities, such as Lwa.

+Honors

+In 2009, the International Astronomical Union (IAU) named the Benoit crater on the planet Mercury in his honour.

+Personal life

+Benoit owned a cottage on the outskirts of the Haitian capital.
+Benoit had four children, two of whom were adopted, with Hermithe Hyppolite.
+Hermithe was the daughter of Benoit's friend and artistic contemporary, Hector Hyppolite.
+Three of his children, Yves Lafontant, Jacques Dorce, and Fils Rigaud Benoit, also became artists.